match-PM/SolidWorks_ASsembly_Instructor/README.md

 The identifier "SWASI_Origin_" must be used for the assembly origin (example: SWASI_Origin_Assembly_Origin).

 Features without the correct designation or with the wrong designation are not extracted!

+There are some special features of RefPlanes and RefAxis:

+### RefPlanes

+Reference planes can be described in two different ways.

+1. by a line and a SWASI_Point
+2. by three SWASI_Points

+### RefAxis

+Reference axes can only be described in one way.

+1. by two SWASI_Points

 # Deutsche Version